vispower/teamplatform-api/file.md

           "offset": 2097152
         }

-3. After the last chunk, `POST /files` or `POST /workspaces/1/files` to complete the upload.
+3. After the last chunk, `POST /workspaces/1/files` to complete the upload.

         POST /workspaces/1/files
         {